-“Significant decrease in hospitals that provide pregnancy interruption services”
+“”Significant decrease in the number of abortions in Italy in hospitals providing pregnancy interruption services”

 In Italy, it has been reported that it has become increasingly complicated to have an abortion, as, in many regions, more than 70% of gynecologists declare that they are conscientious objectors (as we comment in a post, see HERE).
 There are regions in which the percentage is close to 90%.